fracpete/python-weka-wrapper/doc/source/flow.rst

 The following *conversion* schemes can be used in conjunction with the *Convert* transformer:

+ * **AnyToCommandline** generates a command-line string from an object, e.g., a classifier
+ * **CommandlineToAny** generates an object from a command-line string, e.g., a classifier setup
  * **PassThrough** is a dummy conversion that just passes through the data